kahalewai/agbac/readme.md

 ## Licensing

-The AGBAC specification and all reference materials are released under the **Apache License 2.0**.
+The AGBAC specification and all reference materials are released under the Apache License 2.0.

 <br>
 <br>